Inria-Empenn/narps_open_pipelines/INSTALL.md

 ## 4 - Set up the environment

 The Narps Open Pipelines project is build upon several dependencies, such as [Nipype](https://nipype.readthedocs.io/en/latest/) but also the original software packages used by the pipelines (SPM, FSL, AFNI...).
+Therefore, we created a Docker container based on [Neurodocker](https://github.com/ReproNim/neurodocker) that contains software dependencies.

-Therefore, we created a Docker container based on [Neurodocker](https://github.com/ReproNim/neurodocker) that contains the necessary Python packages and software.
 [Install Docker](https://docs.docker.com/engine/install/) then pull the Docker image :

 ```bash
 docker pull elodiegermani/open_pipeline:latest